We are dedicated to creating a community where everyone,

 Program participants improve their quality of life through workshops and programs that focus on holistic development, skill-building, artistic expression and healthy living.

-93% of program participants placed in permanent housing by The People Concern never experience homelessness again!
+93% of program participants supported in permanent housing by The People Concern never experience homelessness again!

 Where We Work

 Click on any dot for name of location.

 Kensington Campus is the largest fully integrated community of its kind in the Antelope Valley.
 At full occupancy, the therapeutic community offers 156 interim housing beds and 150 permanent supportive housing apartments.
 The first 100 residents have moved into homes of their very own and we recently welcomed over 100 program participants to interim housing!
 This campus is a critical resource for our most vulnerable neighbors as they rebuild their lives and find stability.

 150 residents will be permanently housed upon completion.